-- A. This Chapter's purpose is to build fair elections in the City of Oakland and prevent corruption and its appearance by: - 1.
-Ensuring Oakland residents have an opportunity to have their voices heard in their local democracy; - 2.
-Ensuring that all individuals and communities in our city have a fair opportunity to participate in elective and governmental processes; - 3.
-Ensuring candidates for office are free to focus on policy issues rather than devoting excessive time to fundraising by establishing limits on overall campaign expenditures for participating candidates; - 4.
-Ensuring that access to networks of wealthy contributors is not a prerequisite for candidates to run competitive campaigns for elected office. - 5.
-Ensuring a fair elections process that holds local elected leaders accountable to the people of Oakland by strengthening residents' control over the City of Oakland's government; - 6.
-Ensuring candidates who receive public financing to participate in public debates to assist residents with making an informed decision about each candidate and understand each candidate's stance on the issues affecting the City; - 7.
-Placing reasonable limits on the amount individuals may contribute to political campaigns in municipal elections and to; - 8.
-Ensuring that viable candidates are able to raise enough money to communicate their views and positions adequately to the public, thereby promoting public discussion of the important issues involved in political campaigns; - 9.
-Ensuring that local officials and high-ranking staff are responsive to the needs of their constituencies and do not use the contacts and status earned in public service to lobby for private industries that have financial stakes in the matters under consideration by the City. - 10.
-Tightening prohibitions on lobbying by former elected officials (the "revolving door" problem) to ensure that local officials are responsive to all of the residents of Oakland instead of wealthy special interests. - 11.
-Providing full and fair enforcement of all the provisions in this Chapter. - 12.
+- 4.3.
+Ensuring that access to networks of wealthy contributors is not a prerequisite for candidates to run competitive campaigns for elected office-: - 5.4.
+Ensuring a fair elections process that holds local elected leaders accountable to the people of Oakland by strengthening residents' eontrol overengagement with the City of Oakland's government; - 6-5.
+Ensuring candidates who receive public financing to participate in public debates to assist residents with making an informed decision about each candidate and understand each candidate's stance on the issues affecting the City; - 7-6.
+Placing reasonable limits on the amount individuals may contribute to political campaigns in municipal elections and to; - 8.7.
+Ensuring that viable candidates are able to raise enough money to communicate their views and positions adequately to the public, thereby promoting public discussion of the important issues involved in political campaigns; - 9-8.
+Ensuring that local officials and high-ranking staff are responsive to the needs of their constituencies and do not use the contacts and status earned in public service to lobby for private industries that have financial stakes in the matters under consideration by the City; - Tightening prohibitions on lobbying by former elected officials (the "revolving door" problem) to ensure that local officials are responsive to all of the residents of Oakland instead of wealthy special interests; - 11.10.
+Providing full and fair enforcement of all the provisions in this Chapter: and- - 12.11.
 Creating a Democracy Dollar public finance program ("Democracy Dollars" or "Program") to expand the pool of candidates and donors for City of Oakland offices and to safeguard the people's control of the elections process in the City of Oakland. - B. This Chapter shall be liberally construed and vigorously enforced to ensure its purposes are fulfilled.